-You will usually be granted a visa stay period of 2 months longer than the course
+Length of student visa: You will usually be granted a visa stay period of two months longer than the course

-You will usually be granted a visa stay period 1 month longer than the course
+Length of student visa: You will usually be granted a visa stay period one month longer than the course

 If you choose BUPA's pre-arranged OSHC, your BUPA policy becomes active from the date you arrive in Australia.
 If your plans have changed, you can change your OSHC start date to the new date of your arrival in the country by contacting BUPA directly before or after you arrive.
 If you have paid for time that you were not yet in Australia, a refund will be provided at the completion of your policy.
 You will need to provide supporting evidence such as a new visa grant notice or a record of movement from the Department of Home Affairs to show as evidence of your arrival date.